MOYO — The Zimbabwe Heritage Series · Volume I | TeteGetty.com

 MOYO

 Moyo is the foundation totem of the Zimbabwe Plateau — the largest, the most diverse, and the totem of this series’ author, Tete Getty.
 It is a family of many branches, a history of five hundred years of organised governance, and a covenant with this land that has never broken.
-This handbook is offered with gratitude and love, for every Moyo person who has ever wanted to know the full story of who they are.

 This Is My Totem.
 I Begin Here.